 Just keep in mind the importance of timing and you will be taking advantage of this ace up your sleeve every year.

-Have a tip for finding or taking advantage of seasonal trends?
+Have a tip for finding or taking advantage of seasonal trends to create successful content?
 Let us know in the comments!